franz2312/Arduino-buzzer-songs/README.md

 D9: Buzzer

-And since the explanations in the code are in Turkish, you won't understand it without translation. sry about that
+since the explanations in the code are in Turkish, you won't understand it without translation. sry about that